 1) Chronic diseases

 Currently, a small number of chronic illnesses like heart disease, stroke, lung and kidney disease, cancer, diabetes, and Alzheimer's account for the majority of healthcare spending in the United States.
-According to the Centers for Disease Control (CDC), 6 in 10 adults in the U.S. have a chronic disease, and 4 in 10 have two or more.
-Many of these diseases are preventable – resulting from excessive alcohol and tobacco use, poor nutrition, and lack of physical activity.
+According to the Centers for Disease Control (CDC), 6 in 10 adults in the U.S. have a chronic disease, and 4 in 10 adults have two or more chronic conditions.
+Many of these diseases are preventable—resulting from excessive alcohol and tobacco use, poor nutrition, and lack of physical activity.

-Chronic diseases account for nearly 75 percent of aggregate healthcare spending, or an estimated $5,300 per person annually.
-In terms of Medicaid and Medicare, chronic disease treatment comprises an even larger portion of spending: 96 cents per dollar for Medicare and 83 cents per dollar for Medicaid.
+The National Association of Chronic Disease Directors reports that chronic diseases account for nearly 75 percent of aggregate healthcare spending, or an estimated $5,300 per person annually.
 The Milken Institute estimates that the treatment of these chronic diseases costs the U.S. economy $1.1 trillion dollars annually, likely because care for these patients costs one-fourth of the Medicare budget.

 Let's take a deeper dive into diabetes, one of the most common chronic diseases in the U.S.: